 By the time you give them something for the constipation, or give them an enema, they will have already been able to take care of the problem on their own, naturally.

 You can use your dog’s daily diet as a way to help them with digestive issues like constipation.
-Upgrading them to a better brand of dog food should clear up most digestive hiccups like constipation and diarrhea.
-You can also doggy-proof your place and make sure that there is nothing for them to get their nose into to cause them trouble.
+Upgrading them to a better brand of dog food should clear up most digestive hiccups which goes for diarrhea as well.
+Feeding your best buddy around the same time every day will ensure that their digestive juices are ready to break down the food properly.
+Finally, keeping their water dish full prevents dehydration and will make their stools softer.

 Conclusion on Enemas